[UPDATE MAY 2023 – THIS PAGE IS AN ARCHIVED PAGE, AND THE INFORMATION IS NO LONGER CURRENT. PLEASE CONSULT YOUR ADVISOR]

-And finally we will work to achieve the course objectives through freewriting, drafting, revising, reflecting, blogging, emailing, debating, and discussing.
+And finally we will work to achieve the course objectives through freewriting, drafting, revising, reflecting, emailing, debating, and discussing.

 SAGES also provides First Seminars for Non-Native Speakers of English for students whose first language is not English and who need or want direct support in reading and writing in academic English.
 First Seminars for Non-Native Speakers of English provide classroom support for students who are not comfortable reading and/or writing in English.
 They have the same course outcomes as other First Seminars, but extra time is devoted to grammatical and rhetorical concerns.
 These classes are composed of students whose first language is not English (including students who have attended high school in English-speaking countries) and a teacher who has special training in teaching English as a second language.

 FSCC 100: First Seminar

 This four credit-hour course provides an introduction to various dimensions of academic life.
 It will be characterized by intense yet open-ended intellectual inquiry, guided by reading from primary as well as secondary sources, and will include practice in written and oral communication in small groups.
-Each seminar is led both by a faculty member and a writing co-instructor.
 The goals are to enhance basic intellectual skills of academic inquiry, such as critical reading, thoughtful analysis, and written and oral communication; to introduce basic information literacy skills; to provide a foundation for ethical decision-making; to encourage a global and multidisciplinary perspective on the learning process; to facilitate faculty-student interactions; and, in the most general sense, to provide a supportive common intellectual experience for first-year students at Case.